datastax-demos/contributing/README.md

 ## Guide for Contributing to the DataStax Demo Portal

-By contributing demos to the DataStax Demo Portal, you are allowing multiple teams within DataStax (pre-sales, post-sales, training, marketing, ...) and external to DataStax (partners, vendors, customers, ...) to be able to quickly and easily deploy DataStax Enterprise clusters that are being utilized by your application.
+By contributing demos to the DataStax Demo Portal, you are allowing multiple teams within DataStax (pre-sales, post-sales, training, marketing) and external to DataStax (partners, vendors, customers) to be able to quickly and easily deploy DataStax Enterprise clusters that are being utilized by your application.
 These applications will in turn be showcased in front of potential clients, current customers, students, and conferences.